retry51776/notes/psychlogy/README.md

 - Intelligence also equilibrium of supply`often too much focus` and demand`often overlook`.

 - Decision fatigue
-> The reason for Brand, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.
+> The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

 # Personal Value